A WordPress Page vs a Post: What’s the Difference?

 “Wait… what’s the difference between a page and a post?
 Aren’t they both just… content?”

-Pages and posts are both ways to add content to your WordPress site, but they serve very different purposes.
+WordPress pages and posts are both ways to add content to your WordPress site, but they are different content types that serve very different purposes.

 Think of it like this:

-• Pages are the static stuff — like your About Me, Home, or Contact pages.
+• Pages are the static content — like your About page, Home, or Contact page.
 They stay put.

-• Posts are your timely updates — like blog entries, news, or tutorials.
+• Posts are your dynamic content and time-based content — like blog entries, news, or tutorials.
 They roll in and out, like a feed.

 Let’s break it down.